pallets/click/docs/commands.rst

 .. note::

-    Using '--' between multicommand and its argument will generate the same user error.
+    Using '--' between multicommand and its argument will generate the same user Error.
+    ``disable_double_dash=True`` parameter is implemented on the Command level.

 Multi Command Pipelines
 -----------------------